zahoruiko/React-Native-Component-Skeleton/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

-# Example of creating a skeleton for a component in a React Native App
+# An example of creating a skeleton for a component in a React Native App

 # Getting Started